 Real pyrite also occurs in massive, radiating, drusy, fibrous aggregates.
 Or in spectacular disk-shaped mineral concretions sometimes called pyrite “suns” or “miners’ dollars” found in Illinois.
 Pyrite crystals are frequently striated.

 Pyrite minerals can be formed in a variety of conditions.
 For instance, it can be created by magmatic (molten rock) segregation or by hydrothermal solutions.

 Real pyrite can be found as an accessory mineral in igneous rocks, in vein deposits in association with quartz and other sulfide minerals like hematite, chalcopyrite, and sphalerite, and in sedimentary rocks, such as shale, coal, and limestone.

 What Does Raw Pyrite Look Like?

 Raw pyrite looks ideal.
 At first glance, pyrite resembles gold, which makes the heart of a gem hunter go faster.
 After that, isometric cubic crystals with striations can be spotted.

-Sometimes raw pyrite looks dull and tarnished if it was exposed to weathering for a long time.
+Sometimes raw pyrite looks dull and tarnished if it is exposed to weathering for a long time.
 Just dig deeper, and you will find your perfect one!

 Raw pyrite occurs in many forms.
-Raw pyrite can be found in massive, radiating, drusy, fibrous forms as well perfectly even formed crystals.
+Raw pyrite can be found in massive, radiating, drusy, fibrous forms as well as perfectly even formed crystals.
 Even raw pyrite crystals are surprisingly symmetrical.
-Isometric crystals of raw pyrite occur in the form of cubes, pyritohedron, and octahedrons.
+Isometric crystals of raw pyrite occur in the form of cubes, pyritohedrons, and octahedrons.

 They are highly aesthetic, sharp, lustrous, and nearly perfect.
 Sometimes they are too perfect to be natural and look like a skillful craftsman carved mathematically correct cubes, but they are created by nature.